-Until the 1950s, the Ausuittuq area remained unused and uninhabited, except for occasional hunting trips by Inuit from Greenland or northern Baffin Island.
-In 1922, a small enclave of year-round residents was created with the establishment of an RCMP detachment at Craig Harbour, approximately 55 km east of Grise Fiord.
+a small RCMP detachment at Craig Harbour, approximately 55 kilometres east of Grise Fiord.
 The following year, a second post was established on the Bache Peninsula, but abandoned in 1933.
 The primary role of the posts was to demonstrate Canadian sovereignty over Canada's Arctic Archipelago.